 - Self-control teaches patience.
 "Love is patient" (1 Corinthians 13:4).

-- Self-control in dating increases the ability to be faithful during marriage.
+- Self-control in dating increases the likelihood of fidelity during marriage.

 © 2011 Dora Weithers